krgn/developing-fsharp-on-nixos/src/02_fsharp.md

 <div class="notes">
 VARIABLE BINDING

-- for me "seeing is believing"
+- "seeing is believing"
-- all statements are bound using `let`
+- all statements are bound using `let` (noise)
 - mention `let .. in`
 - talk about the type annotation
-- Not my absolute super-favourite programming language, but certainly a _very_ good one.
 </div>

 *****